ryardley/microlithic-example/README.md

 # Microlithic Application

+This is a little toy architecture I have been playing around with.
+The goal here is to outline some concepts and test the use of rxmsg in context.

+I chose the example of trying to spread authentication over an event bus.
+This is not something I would normally do in a production system however it has some more complex mechanics than basic CRUD or saving a post let's say.

+## Microlithicism

 A microlithic application is deployed as a monolith but conceptually functions like a microservice system.

 The way we do this is by sending messages between select component boundaries using events.